 4. Bath skyline walk, Somerset

-A varied walk around the outskirts of Bath passing the National Trust Prior Park Landscape Garden (open, including Tea Shed, on Boxing Day).
+A varied walk around the outskirts of Bath passing the National Trust Prior Park Landscape Garden (open on Boxing Day).
 Elsewhere on the walk you can play on the Family Discovery Trail on Claverton Down and enjoy Bathampton Wood.

 5. Imber village, Salisbury Plain, Wiltshire

 Looking for something completely different?
 St Giles Church in the military training village of Imber is open to the public from Wednesday 27th December to Monday 1st January 2017 inclusive.
 Opening times are 11am to 4pm each day; after visiting the church take a walk around the village.

 There are many walks to choose from around Winchombe, as befits its ‘Walkers Welcome’ status.
 The walk up to Belas Knap is a great option for first time visitors with lovely views and a hill to get your heart rate going!

 7. Seven Sisters Country Park, near Seaford, East Sussex